America: The Reality (Shit-)Show

 Thus...
 America: The Reality (Shit-)Show.

 Should this nation take Trump seriously?
 Yes.
-Not because he will occupy 1600 Pennsylvania this time around, but because he evinces how little it takes to get very, very, very close.
+Not because he occupies 1600 Pennsylvania, but because he evinces how little it takes to get there.
 And, perhaps most importantly, it proves how little the American Presidency matters.

 Americans knew Trump verbally or physically assaulted women long before he made his Presidential bid.
 Americans also knew that Jersey Shore and Real Housewives and Bridezillas and The Bachelor are famed reality TV fare anchored in an assault on women; an assault that even encouraged "epic girl fights."
 Yet, hundreds of millions of viewers lapped it up like bourbon-infused Slurpies.
 Right, Andy Cohen?